sylhare/sylhare.github.io/_posts/2018-01-12-Publish-a-python-package.md

 A Python package is simply an organized collection of python modules.
 A python module is simply a single python file.

 To create a python package, create a directory and then add a `__init__.py` file.
 Creating a package with `__init__.py` is all about making it easier to develop large Python projects.
-It provides an easy way for you to group large folders of many seperate python scripts into a single importable module.
+It provides an easy way for you to group large folders of many separate python scripts into a single importable module.

 ## Use PyPI to distribute your package